nixworks/public/news/2005/03/7/README.md

 ##### Bono
 ### [ Irish singer Bono, of rock band U2, is nominated for World Bank presidency. ](/news/2005/03/7/irish-singer-bono-of-rock-band-u2-is-nominated-for-world-bank-presidency.md)
-_Context: World Bank, Bono, U2, rock band_
+_Context: U2, World Bank, rock band, Bono_

 ##### Sony Corporation
 ### [ Sony Corporation announces that its current US operations chief, British-born Howard Stringer, is to become its first-ever non-Japanese Chairman and Chief Executive Officer. ](/news/2005/03/7/sony-corporation-announces-that-its-current-us-operations-chief-british-born-howard-stringer-is-to-become-its-first-ever-non-japanese-cha.md)
-_Context: Howard Stringer, Sony Corporation_
+_Context: Sony Corporation, Howard Stringer_

 ##### status
 ### [ The People's Republic of China warns that it will not tolerate the United States and Japan including Taiwan in any security alliance. ](/news/2005/03/7/the-people-s-republic-of-china-warns-that-it-will-not-tolerate-the-united-states-and-japan-including-taiwan-in-any-security-alliance.md)